Can I Use Felt Instead of Interfacing?

 Felt Doesn’t Offer the Same Stability as Interfacing

-One of the main cons is that felt doesn’t offer the same level of stability that you’ll typically find with interfacing.
-Interfacing is specifically designed to add structure and support to fabrics, helping them maintain their shape and preventing them from stretching out.
-Felt, on the other hand, isn’t always as sturdy, and you might find that your finished project doesn’t have the same polished look as it would with interfacing.
+One major drawback is that felt doesn’t provide the same level of stability that you’ll typically find with interfacing.
+Interfacing is specifically engineered to add structure and support to fabrics, with fusible interfacing typically providing 70-200% increase in fabric stability.
+Felt, on the other hand, typically only adds 30-60% stability improvement, and you may find that your finished project doesn’t have the same polished look as it would with interfacing.

 Felt Can Alter the Appearance and Feel of Your Project

-Another drawback of using felt as interfacing is that it can change the appearance and feel of the fabric you’re working with.
+Another drawback of using felt as interfacing is that it changes the appearance and feel of the fabric you’re working with.
 Felt is typically thicker and more rigid than most types of interfacing, which can make your sewing projects feel heavy and bulky.
-Additionally, the added thickness from the felt might make some fabrics or patterns look different than you originally planned, and you may not be happy with the final result.
+Standard interfacing ranges from 0.5-2mm thickness, while felt typically measures 1-5mm.
+The added thickness from the felt may make some fabrics or patterns look different than you originally planned.

-Felt May Not Be Suitable for All Projects and Fabrics
+Felt Is Not Suitable for All Projects and Fabrics

-Finally, it’s important to keep in mind that felt might not be the best choice for all sewing projects or fabric types.
-Felt is not a heat-resistant material and can melt when exposed to high temperatures, making it unsuitable for use in projects that require ironing or heat pressing.
-Additionally, felt may not provide the necessary support for sheer or delicate fabrics.
+It’s critical to understand that felt isn’t the best choice for all sewing projects or fabric types.
+Felt melts at temperatures exceeding 177°C (350°F), making it unsuitable for projects requiring ironing at higher temperatures or heat pressing.
+Acrylic felt softens at 130-150°C, while wool felt can withstand up to 200°C before scorching.
+Additionally, felt doesn’t provide the necessary support for sheer or delicate fabrics weighing under 50 GSM.

 While using felt as an alternative to interfacing can be a cost-effective and approachable choice, it does come with some drawbacks.
-Depending on your specific project and fabric needs, you may be better off sticking with interfacing for the best results.
+Depending on your specific project and fabric needs, you should stick with interfacing for the best results in structural applications.

 Choosing the Right Felt for the Job

-As you have learned by now, felt can add sturdiness and structure to your projects, just like interfacing can.
+As you have learned by now, felt adds sturdiness and structure to your projects, just like interfacing does.
 But before we get too excited, let’s talk about choosing the right felt for the job.

 Types of Felt